eddelbuettel/ctv-hpc/HighPerformanceComputing.md

 -   The `r pkg("ssgraph")` package offers Bayesian inference in undirected graphical models using spike-and-slab priors for multivariate continuous, discrete, and mixed data.
 Computationally intensive tasks of the package are using OpenMP via C++.
+-   The `r pkg("GPUmatrix")` package can offload calculations to the GPU while providing the API of the `Matrix` package.

 ### Large memory and out-of-memory data